Illustration showing a man doing a barbell back squat.

 A 405-pound squat is probably realistic for guys who devote 5–10 years to powerlifting training.
 Most guys don’t do that, so it’s quite rare to see a four-plate squat.
 It’s an impressive feat of strength for a natural lifter.

 Alright, that’s it for now.
-If you liked this article, we have similar articles about how much you should be able to bench press, overhead press, and deadlift.
+If you liked this article, we have similar articles about how much you should be able to bench press, overhead press, and deadlift, and another about how many push-ups you should be able to do.

 How to build 20 to 30 pounds of muscle in 30 days.
 Even if you have failed before